 |End Of:||Total Credits Needed for Promotion to Next Grade||Total Credits in Required Courses|

 |Math||English||Science||Social Studies||Other Courses - See Options Required for Graduation|

-This certificate is awarded only to students with disabilities who cannot meet the requirements for a diploma but who meet the standards set forth in the Code of Maryland Regulations §13A.03.02.09, and MCPS Regulation ISB-RA, High School Graduation Requirements, found at http://www.montgomeryschoolsmd.org/departments/policy/pdf/isbra.pdf.
+This certificate is awarded only to students with disabilities who cannot meet the requirements for a diploma, but who meet the standards set forth in the Code of Maryland Regulations §13A.03.02.09, and MCPS Regulation ISB-RA, High School Graduation Requirements, found at ww2.montgomeryschoolsmd.org/departments/policy/pdf/isbra.pdf.
 All students will be considered diploma-bound and will be assessed and graded accordingly, unless and until an Individualized Education Program (IEP) team determines that a student meets the criteria to be determined eligible to participate in instruction and assessments aligned with alternate academic achievement standards and the IEP team obtains written consent from the parent/guardian.

 Montgomery County Public Schools Certificate of Merit (CM)

 In addition to the Maryland high school diploma, students who meet the following requirements may be awarded the MCPS Certificate of Merit, a diploma endorsement:

 Students must earn at least 12 credits in advanced courses designated by MCPS as applicable to the Certificate of Merit (CM).
 CM courses contribute to a weighted grade point average only when the course also is identified as Advanced Level (AL).
 All courses to be counted toward the Certificate of Merit must be taken for a letter grade.